Kequc/kequtest/readme.md

 `it`

-By default kequtest finds all `.test.js` files recursively throughout the current directory.
-Tests are defined using `it`, or if you want to make a container use `describe`.
+Kequtest finds all `.test.js` files recursively throughout the current directory.
+Tests are defined using `it` blocks, and sometimes those are contained inside `describe` blocks.
 A test is written so that when an error is thrown it fails.

-The easiest way to throw an error is using Node's [`assert`](https://nodejs.org/api/assert.html) library.
+Easy way to throw an error is by using Node's [`assert`](https://nodejs.org/api/assert.html) library.

 ## Example